omartiffer/omartiffer/README.md

 # 👋 Hi everyone

-I'm an experienced IT professional with a solid background in infrastructure, systems administration, and virtualization.
-I'm now transitioning into **Cloud Engineering** and **DevOps**, with a focus on building modern, scalable, and automated infrastructure.
+I'm an experienced IT professional with a background in infrastructure, systems administration, and virtualization.
+Lately, I've been exploring Cloud technologies and DevOps practices as I look for ways to connect my infrastructure experience with programming and automation.

 ---